hfreitas92/FlyerBuilderHeroku/readme.md

 Through a combination of what's left in the main.js file and the dbresponse.html file, we can further sort through options the API provides based on code from a wrapper provided by Shutterstock which has been modified to fit this app's needs.

+The user is also able to print out their flyers.
+Using 'display: none' in CSS allows us to essentially hide parts of the page other than the generated flyers in the HTML.

 #NEXT STEPS